A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

 \subsection{The moduli spaces}

 Let $\pi: \CC_g \too \CM_g$ be the universal smooth curve of genus $g>1$.
 For an integer $n>0$ the $n$-fold fiber product of $\CC_g$ over $\CM_g$ is denoted by $\CC_g^n$.
 It parameterizes smooth curves of genus $g$ together with $n$ ordered points.
-We also consider the space $\CM_{g,n}^{rt}$ which classifies stable $n$-pointed curves of genus $g$.
-This moduli space classifies nodal curves of arithmetic genus $g$ consisting of a unique component of genus $g$.
-This implies that all other components are rational.
-The marking points belong to the smooth locus of the curve.
-Every marking and a nodal point is called special.
+We also consider the space $\CM_{g,n}^{rt}$ which classifies stable $n$-pointed curves of genus $g$ with rational tails.
+This moduli space classifies stable curves of arithmetic genus $g$ consisting of a unique component of genus $g$.
+These conditions imply that all other components are rational.
+The marked points belong to the smooth locus of the curve.
+Marked points and nodal points are called special.
 By the stability condition we require that every rational component has at least 3 special points.
 As a result the corresponding moduli point has finitely many automorphisms and the associated stack is of Deligne-Mumford type.
 Recall that the boundary $\CM_{g,n}^{rt} \setminus \CM_{g,n}$ is a divisor with normal crossings.
-It is a union of irreducible divisor classes $D_I$ parameterized by subsets $I$ of the set $\{1, \dots , n\}$ having at least 3 elements.
+It is a union of irreducible divisor classes $D_I$ parameterized by subsets $I$ of the set $\{1, \dots , n\}$ having at least 2 elements.
 The generic point of the divisor $D_I$ corresponds to a nodal curve with 2 components.
 One of its components is of genus $g$ and the other component is rational.
 The set $I$ refers to the markings on the rational component.